Romeo-Martial/Portfolio-Website/README.md

 Some of the projects presented on the website include:

-* Rock Paper Scissors
-* Etch a Sketch
-* NZOLO'O
-* CV Builder
-* Shopping Cart Application
+- Shopping Cart Application
+- CV Builder

 ## Getting Started

 ### Prerequisites

-* Node.js
+- Node.js
-* A modern web browser
+- A modern web browser

 ### Installation